mcneel/help-docs/_jp/flamingo/5/help/sun-and-sky-tabs.md

 ![images/sunhighlight-0.png](images/sunhighlight-0.png)
 *Sun highlight=0 (left) and 1 (right).*

-Note : Solar highlight artifacts can sometimes be seen on exterior renderings when the Sun highlight setting is used.
+**Note:** Solar highlight artifacts can sometimes be seen on exterior renderings when the Sun highlight setting is used.
 To mitigate or eliminate this artifact, set the Sun highlight to a smaller value.
 {: #speckle-artifacts}

 {% include_relative snippets/snippet-sunchannel.md %}

 #### North Direction
 {: #north}
-Note : North is the World Y direction.
+**Note:** North is the World Y direction.

 ## Sky
 {: #sky}